-passions (ULT)
+passions (ULT) Our own passions (UST)

-"lusts" or "desires"
+Alternate translation: "lusts" or "desires"

-also...We lived in evil...envy (ULT)
+also...We lived in evil...envy (ULT) we ourselves...We were constantly envying each other...doing other evil things (UST)

 Here, evil and envy describe sin.
 The word evil is general and envy is a specific kind of sin.
 Alternate translation: "We were always doing evil things and wanting what others have"